 What is stalking?

-A general definition of stalking is: a course of conduct directed at a specific person that would cause a reasonable person to feel fear.
-(National Stalking Resource Center)
+According to the National Stalking Resource Center, stalking is a course of conduct directed at a specific person that would case a reasonable person to feel fear.

-Most stalkers use some form of technology in order to stalk their victims.
+Most stalkers use some form of technology to stalk their victims.
 There are an increasing number of programs and devices that stalkers can use in order to harass or monitor their victims.

 Cell phones – A stalker may use spoofing, which is an internet program that allows a person to alter his/her cell phone number so the victim will not know who is calling.
 Spoofing programs may also allow a caller to change his/her voice.
 Remotely installed spyware on a victim’s cell phone allow a stalker to monitor calls, texts and phone activity.
 GPS systems can also be installed on cell phones, which allow a stalker to know the location of his/her victim.

 Computers and Social Networking – A stalker may hack into a computer in order to monitor what the victim is doing.
 Computer spyware allows the person who installed it to view internet and computer activity and obtain the victims passwords and personal information.

 Video Surveillance/GPS – Video surveillance cameras may be put into a variety of small and undetectable products like pens or stuffed animals and could also be installed in a hidden location inside a house or car.
 Devices can also be installed in a computer that allows a person to video record the victim while the computer is in use.
 GPS systems also may be small and portable and could be attached to a car or personal item.

 Stalkers may use a variety of methods and devices in order to monitor the victims’ whereabouts and private information.
 A stalking victim should regularly check electronic devices and computers for any possible indication that they may have been tampered with.